 - You can’t maintain your balance during the instructions.

 - You miss placing your heel to your toe.

 - You step off the line.

 - You take the wrong number of steps.

 Because the walk and turn test is subjective, you might have done fairly well and yet still have been arrested.
-The experienced Orange County DUI lawyers of Coffey and Coffey can help you better understand your case and arrest.
+The experienced Orange County DUI lawyers of the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawcan help you better understand your case and arrest.
 Call (800) 706-7888 today for a consultation.